Exit planning

 It does not apply to shares acquired from a selling shareholder, secondary transactions, or shares transferred or gifted (with limited exceptions for certain transfers to family members).

-The exclusion is calculated on a per-taxpayer basis: up to $10 million of gain, or 10 times the investor’s adjusted basis in the stock, whichever is greater.
-Each investor in the same company gets their own exclusion — a company with ten qualifying early investors can generate $100M+ in total excluded gain across all of them.
+The exclusion is calculated on a per-taxpayer basis.
+For shares issued after July 4, 2025, the cap is up to $15 million of gain, or 15 times the investor’s adjusted basis in the stock, whichever is greater (Pub.
+L. 119-21).
+For shares issued before that date, the cap is $10 million (or 10× basis).
+Each investor in the same company gets their own exclusion — a company with ten qualifying early investors can generate over $150M in total excluded gain across all of them (for post-July 4, 2025 issuances).

 California non-conformity